HangtingYe/LLM_DAS/README.md

 Links: [<a href="https://arxiv.org/abs/2510.03904">arXiv</a>][<a href="https://openreview.net/pdf?id=5rV8ML7Q3r">OpenReview</a>]
 </h1>

-This repository reproduces baseline and `base + LLM-DAS` results (Table 4 style) on tabular anomaly detection datasets.
+This repository reproduces baseline and `base + LLM-DAS (our proposed method)` results (Table 4 style) on tabular anomaly detection datasets.

 ## 0. Read This First: Which path should I run?